BBQ Essential: Delicious Brisket Rub Recipe

 Brisket is a delicious but underused barbecue option.
 Though it might be somewhat intimidated for those who aren't yet experienced with smoking, it's much more forgiving than one would initially think, not to mention flavorful.

-The secret to every good brisket, though, lies beyond the meat itself.
+The secret to the best brisket, though, lies beyond the meat itself.
 What you'll need is the perfect dry rub with spices selected to compliment the natural flavors and textures of the meat itself.

 What would a dry rub like this have in it?
 How would you go about making and applying it to your meat?
 All these questions and more will be answered as we cover how to make the most amazing smoked brisket with the absolute best dry rub you'll ever taste.
 Let's get started.

 Cooking brisket is usually pretty easy in terms of preparation.
-All you'll need is the meat itself and the spices for your dry rub, plus a couple tools.
+All you'll need is the meat itself and the spices for your bbq rub, plus a couple tools.
 We'll break down what's needed both for the dry rub and for cooking the brisket itself.
+This is one of the easiest and most delicious dry rub recipes out there.

 Cooking the Brisket